Sereno E. Brett: Early life and military career

-He first saw active service with the 3rd Infantry Regiment (The Old Guard) during the Pancho Villa Expedition.
+He first saw active service with the 3rd Infantry Regiment, Oregon National Guard during the Pancho Villa Expedition where they stood watch at Calexico.

-During World War I, Brett was ordered to join the American Expeditionary Force (AEF), under the command of General John J. Pershing, on the Western Front in Belgium and France, to serve with the Tank Corps.
+During World War I, Brett was ordered to join the American Expeditionary Force (AEF), under the command of Major General John J. Pershing, on the Western Front in Belgium and France, to serve with the Tank Corps.

 He was promoted to the rank of captain on July 25, 1917.

 Commanding the 326th Tank Battalion, Brett, now a major, led the first major American tank attack of World War I at the Battle of Saint-Mihiel in September 1918 and, following Colonel George S. Patton's wounding, took command of the 1st Tank Brigade in his absence.
 Brett received the Distinguished Service Cross for his role in the battle.
 The Great War came to an end soon after, on November 11, 1918.
 In addition to the Distinguished Service Cross, his other decorations from the war were: Silver Star with Oak Leaf Cluster, Purple Heart with two Oak Leaf Clusters, French Croix de guerre 1914–1918 with palm and Officer of the Legion of Honour.